 According to him, after the shelling, 48 tungsten balls were counted in the body armor and not a single penetration, the fighter did not receive penetrating wounds.

 Not only its own modules, but also modules from other manufacturers can be attached to the "Voevoda".
 Also, the "Voevoda" is adjustable in both volume and height.
-Any equipment requires initial adjustment to the person.
+Any equipment requires initial fitting to the person.

 Earlier www1.ru reported that the military revealed a way to simulate destroyed T-80 tanks to deceive the enemy.